pmdartus/blog/posts/shadow-dom-and-event-propagation.md

   </template>
 </event-visualizer>

-This might be counterintuitive but, a composed event always propagates outside the shadow boundary regardless if it is bubbling or not.
-Give a shot and set `bubbles` to false in the previous example to see how the event propagates.
+This might be counterintuitive, but a composed event always propagates outside the shadow boundary regardless of whether it is bubbling or not.
+Give it a shot and set `bubbles` to false in the previous example to see how the event propagates.

 As you can see, when the dispatched event is composed only, the event propagates from one host element to another, `div#c` and `div#a`, without propagating through the intermediary nodes.
-When thinking about DOM events propagation, **`bubbles` indicates if the event propagates throw the parent hierarchy** while **`composed` indicates if the event should propagate throw the shadow DOM hierarchy**.
-A bubbling and composed event propagate throw all the nodes from the dispatched one up to the document root.
+When thinking about DOM event propagation, **`bubbles` indicates if the event propagates through the parent hierarchy** while **`composed` indicates if the event should propagate through the shadow DOM hierarchy**.
+A bubbling and composed event propagates through all the nodes from the dispatched one up to the document root.

-Now that you better understand how event propagates in the shadow DOM, it is important to call out that you should think carefully about how your events are configured especially if you are building some complex applications.
-While it might be tempting to make all the composed and bubbling, it should not be your go-to events configuration.
+Now that you better understand how events propagate in the shadow DOM, it is important to call out that you should think carefully about how your events are configured, especially if you are building some complex applications.
+While it might be tempting to make them all composed and bubbling, it should not be your go-to events configuration.
 Events are part of the public API exposed by a web component.
-Not all events are equal and only certain events are worth being exposed outside the component shadow tree.
+Not all events are equal, and only certain events are worth being exposed outside the component shadow tree.

 ## What about standard events?